vuepress-theme-hope/vuepress-theme-hope-v1/docs/theme/src/guide/feature/git.md

 At the same time, all contributors to the page will be displayed at the bottom of the page.

-- If you don’t want to show last update time, please set `themeConfig.updateTime` to `false`.
+- If you don’t want to show last update time, please set `themeConfig.lastUpdated` to `false`.
-- If you don’t want to show contributors, please set `themeConfig.contributor` to `false`.
+- If you don’t want to show contributors, please set `themeConfig.contributors` to `false`.

 <!-- more -->